-- Attend all class sessions and interact with the assigned weekly learning material and our guest speakers.
-Our schedule will include guest speakers that will be announced in class.
-Students are asked to bring questions for the guests and reflections on course learning materials.
-Attendance and weekly interactions will be graded.
-10% of course grade - 3.
-During the semester attend two services of the scheduled non-Christian religious communities new to you.
+- since not all students will be able to access .pdfs.
+ALSO, cut and paste your word document in the forum spaces provided.
+This will insure your postings are legible to all. - 4.
+Following the rubrics provided, interact with the assigned learning materials in weeks 1, 2, 4, 7, 8, 10, 11 and 12 and post your findings in the dates given in the course schedule.
+In those same weeks, respond to the postings of at least two other.
+10% of course grade - 5.
+During the semester attend two services of a non-Christian religious community new to you.
 Following the visit, write a 750 word reflection on the experience using the categories of the WATERCRESS guidelines and the rubric provided.
-These are to be posted in the appropriate online forums within two weeks after the visit or sooner if possible.
-During this semester five visits will be arranged by the instructor in the Chicagoland area and students may attend two or all if desired.
-If none of these options fit your schedule, please contact the instructor for other options.
+These are to be posted in the appropriate online forums as soon after the visit as possible.
+During this semester five visits will be arranged by the instructor for those in the Chicagoland area and students may attend two or all if desired.
+If none of these options fit your schedule you are encouraged to find options in the areas where you live.
 Only two visits are required but if participants chose to, they may report on up to four different visits with the two non-required visits taking the place of your two lowest scoring quizzes.
 Due dates are posted in the course schedule found online.

-Total 20% of grade - 4.
-Using the rubric provided online, participants will write one reflection paper of 750-1000 words on each of the topics below, posting it online in the appropriate electronic forums by the assigned dates and times found in the course schedule. - #1 What does folk religion do for its adherents?
+Total 20% of grade - 6.
+Using the rubric provided, participants will write one reflection paper of 750-1000 words on each of the topics below, posting it online in the appropriate forums by the assigned dates and times found in the course schedule.
+You are not required to respond to others' work unless you choose to do so: - #1 What does folk religion do for its adherents?
 What elements of folk religion can you identify in your own life and faith practices?
 10% of grade - #2 Can Christians and Muslims live together in peace?
 On what basis?